ariik5858/Project-Quaver/README.md

 This project has been divided into two parts:
 ### 🔧 Mechanical
 - CAD models of individual parts and assemblies
-- Bill of materials (list of external components purchased)
-- Notes on fabrication and assembly

 ### 💻 Software
 - Low-level driver code for actuators and sensors